Mary McDonnell: Career

 McDonnell took part in a special session entitled Battlestar Galactica at the 2009 World Science Festival.
-The session also included Michael Hogan, as well as scientists Nick Bostrom and Kevin Warwick.
+The session also included Michael Hogan, as well as scientists Hod Lipson and Kevin Warwick.

 In 2011, she appeared in the role of Kate Roberts, the mother of Emma Roberts's character in Scream 4.

 From 2009 to 2012, McDonnell had a recurring role in The Closer as Capt.
 Sharon Raydor, a police captain in the Force Investigation Division, who often butts heads with Kyra Sedgwick's Golden Globe and Emmy award-winning character.
 McDonnell received an Emmy nomination for Outstanding Guest Actress in a Drama Series in 2011 for the role.